-In this series of articles, I would like to give a few concrete tips on when, where and how to photograph in Canary Islands.
-Canary Islands belong to Spain and hence to Europe, geographically however this archipelago is adjacent to Africa (west of Morocco).
+In this series of articles, I would like to give a few concrete tips on when, where and how to photograph in the Canary Islands.
+The Canary Islands belong to Spain and hence to Europe, geographically however this archipelago is adjacent to Africa (west of Morocco).
 It offers a great diversity of different types of landscapes.
 You can find all sorts of beaches, volcanoes, sand dunes, interesting cities and villages, deep valleys, rugged coast line and much more.
 Within one day, you can photograph desert-like dry plains as well as lush green forests in the mountains.
 There are seven main islands – each of them is very different and worthwhile exploring.
 I had visited five of them and in this series I will show you my photos along with tips on how to plan your trip.
 In this first part, I am going to give you overall information and some hints why Islas Canarias should go onto your bucket list of photo destinations.

-Why Visit Canary Islands?
+Why Visit the Canary Islands?

 At the very beginning, let me put a small disclaimer: I love mountains and I am not very fond of laying on a beach.
 For a long time, going to some remote island has been a synonymous to lazy holidays.
 Two years ago, I visited a friend in Hawaii Islands and I realized that some islands have so much more to offer than just lying on a beach.
 As a landscape photographer, I was in paradise in Hawaii.
 The Canary Islands is actually the “European” version of Hawaii.
 So when I got the chance to visit this place, I did not hesitate a second.